yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

 For being able to map the federated person reliable, the local representation has to carry a clear mapping to the original federated person.

 We get actor information as `{"actor": "https://repo.prod.meissa.de/api/v1/activitypub/user-id/1",}`.
-To find out whether this user is available locally without dereference the federated person every time is important for performance & system resilience.
+To find out whether this user is available locally without dereferencing the federated person every time is important for performance & system resilience.

 ## Decision